Occasionally, foreign travel may require the alternate payment method of wire transfers or bank drafts.

 There are other fields that need to be completed for foreign bank transfers, including the type of currency if other than U.S. Dollars.

 Note: For security purposes, the Wire Transfer information entered on the Payment Request or Disbursement Voucher document will not be visible to other approvers or viewers of that document.
-The staff in AP who process the Wire Transfer of Bank Draft WILL be able to view and process the information.
+The staff in Accounts Payable (AP) who process the Wire Transfer of Bank Draft WILL be able to view and process the information.

 The following information is needed: